krowflow/genie-whisper/memory-bank/activeContext.md

    - **Current Decision**: Using hybrid approach with both Silero VAD and WebRTC VAD for enhanced noise filtering
    - **Considerations**: Accuracy, performance, resource usage
    - **Status**: Implemented enhanced hybrid approach, merging speech segments from both VADs for better accuracy
+   - **New Issue**: Silero VAD model download failing with 404/401 errors, need to find alternative source or implement fallback

 3. **Wake Word Detection**
    - **Current Decision**: Using enhanced Whisper for wake word detection with similarity matching, with improved Porcupine as fallback